CN-CBF: Composite Neural Control Barrier Function for Robot Navigation in Dynamic Environments: EXPERIMENTAL RESULTS

-A collision between the robot and an obstacle occurs when the relative distance is less than or equal to $R_{min} = R_r + R_o$, where $R_r$ is the radius of the robot and $R_o$ is the radius of the obstacle.
-Based on that, the failure function is defined as $\ell(\mathrm{z}) = \sqrt{x_{rel}^2 + y_{rel}^2} - R_{min}$.
-The residual function $r_{\Theta}(\mathrm{z})$ is approximated by a multi-layer perceptron (MLP) model with the following architecture: 4 input units, 6 hidden layers (48-48-24-24-12-12 units) with sin activations, and a single output with softplus activation.
-The training data is generated using the hj\_rechability\footnote{\url{https://github.com/StanfordASL/hj_reachability}} Python package for a state-space grid of shape $80\times80\times20\times10$.
-The model is trained for $10\,000$ epochs using the Adam optimizer.
-The computation of the HJ value function takes $\sim$10 seconds, while the model training process takes $\sim$5.5 minutes on a single GTX 3090 GPU, making the proposed approach more computationally efficient compared to other learning-based approaches.
-For comparison, the method in \cite{derajic_residual_2025} takes $\sim$20h for data generation and $\sim$15h for model training in the same setting.
-Also, the total number of model parameters is 4837, which is significantly lower than $1.28 \times10^6$ values that would be stored in case of a look-up approach.
-The positional slice of the neural CBF for relative dynamics is visualized in \cref{fig:n_cbf_slice_gr} for $\theta_{rel} = \pi$ and $v_o = 1.2$.
-It can be seen that the zero-level set of the neural CBF does not intersect the failure region and accurately approximates the true zero-level set.
+A collision occurs when the relative distance between the robot and obstacle is at most $R_{\min}=R_r+R_o$, where $R_r$ and $R_o$ denote their radii.
+Accordingly, we define the failure function as $\ell(\mathrm{z})=\sqrt{x_{rel}^2+y_{rel}^2}-R_{\min}$.
+The residual function $r_{\Theta}(\mathrm{z})$ is represented by an MLP with 4 inputs, 6 hidden layers (48-48-24-24-12-12 units) using sin activations, and one softplus output.
+Training data are generated with the hj\_reachability\footnote{\url{https://github.com/StanfordASL/hj_reachability}} Python package on an $80\times80\times20\times10$ state-space grid.
+The model is trained for $10,000$ epochs with Adam.
+Computing the HJ value function takes $\sim$10 seconds, and training takes $\sim$5.5 minutes on a single GTX 3090 GPU, making the approach substantially more efficient than other learning-based methods.
+In comparison, \cite{derajic_residual_2025} requires $\sim$20 h for data generation and $\sim$15 h for training in the same setting.
+The model has 4,837 parameters, versus $1.28\times10^6$ values required by a lookup-table approach. \cref{fig:n_cbf_slice_gr} visualizes a positional slice of the neural CBF for $\theta_{rel}=\pi$ and $v_o=1.2$.
+Its zero-level set does not intersect the failure region and closely matches the true zero-level set.